ralepop/ralepop/README.md

-Hi there 👋
+Hi there 👋 <br>
-Student at School of Electrical Engineering, University of Belgrade 📫 How to reach me: pr230404d@student.etf.bg.ac.rs
+Student at School of Electrical Engineering, University of Belgrade<br>
+📫 How to reach me: pr230404d@student.etf.bg.ac.rs
 <!--
 **ralepop/ralepop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.